Cherreads

 Black water dripped from the metal casing onto Will's boots.
 "It drifted into my hand," he said blankly.

 An Epic-grade relic, Khan said, his voice carrying genuine weight.
 Sealed before the Fall.
 Whatever is inside has been waiting a hundred thousand years for someone the Luck math couldn't ignore.
-A pause.
 That is not nothing, boy.
 Do not treat it as nothing.

 "Seven out of ten for the delivery," Maddie said, already turning back toward the shoreline.
 "Ten out of ten for the loot."